SATURN Fiber-Optic Satellites

 In the traditional approach, a separate receiver is being used to convert the optical signal back into analog electrical signals.
 The advantage of this solution is that the converted signals can be acquired by means of an ordinary oscilloscope or measurement device (e.g. with a SATURN Transient Recorder).
 However, the disadvantage is also obvious: the conversion back into analog signals and re-digitizing inevitably creates additional disturbances and loss of precision.

 The SATURN Measuring Satellites have been developed as an alternative solution which avoids these additional conversions.
 Instead of using a separate receiver device the SATURN base unit is being equipped with fiber-optic modules (different types of cable connectors or a patch panel are available).
 This way the optical signal coming from the Satellite can be connected directly to the SATURN base unit.
 The fiber-optic modules immediately transmit the received digital measurement data into the memory of the SATURN system - without any conversion back to analog signals or re-digitizing.
-In addition the SATURN Satellites can be configured and operated directly via the user interface of the SATURN base unit which makes this solution very comfortable (s. below).
+In addition the SATURN Satellites can be configured and operated directly via the user interface of the SATURN base unit which makes this solution especially comfortable (s. below).

 Power Supply of SATURN Measuring Satellites

 By default the SATURN Satellites are supplied with a single easily exchangeable and rechargeable battery.
-Alternatively a double-sized housing is available which can be equipped with two of those batteries.
+This makes it possible, for example, to raise the voltage level of the measurement probes to the voltage potential of the measurement object and to acquire the smallest voltage fluctuations at a level of several 100 kV or Megavolt.
+In addition a double-sized housing is available which can be equipped with two of those batteries.
 As soon as the charge of one battery is used up, the Satellite will automatically switch to the other one.
 For long-time measurements, the empty battery can be removed and recharged without interrupting the operation of the Satellite.
-Alternatively the Satellites can be prepared for external power supply (e.g. for connecting to a mains supply or a car battery).

 Signal Conditioning and Sensor Powering